 As the ease of execution increases, more and more institutions are discovering the benefits of delivering training via the Web.
-Interest in e-learning is at an all-time high, and the workshop served as a stimulus to accelerate collaboration and dialog among the e-learning providers, trainers, IT researchers and the lifelong, self-directed learners.
+Interest in e-learning is at an all-time high.
 Such business trends as an increased global economy, the pressures for rapid development, and the necessity of teamwork are shaping the present state and the future of eLearning.

 Employees are increasingly aware that they must continue to update and advance their skills if they want to understand the state-of-the-art technologies and remain valuable to their organizations.
-This means that learners will be more and more self-directed, and they will want access to what they need when they need it.
+This means that learners will be more and more self-directed, and they will want access to what they need, when they need it.
 The Internet based educational materials and the e-learning providers have to meet this demand.

-The conference focused on the latest trends in e-learning and also on the latest IT technology alternatives that are poised to become mainstream strategies in the near future and will influence the e-learning environment.
+The conference focuses on the latest trends in e-learning and also on the latest IT technology alternatives that are poised to become mainstream strategies in the near future and will influence the e-learning environment.
 Ubiquitous systems proliferate quickly due to the latest achievements in the industry of telecommunications, electronics, wireless, and economical globalization.

 Wireless and mobility allow any user to timely use resources using various access technologies under (assumed) secured and guaranteed privacy.
-The family of mobile devices expand dramatically, allowing a user to have a portable office everywhere, every time.
+The family of mobile devices expanded dramatically, allowing a user to have a portable office everywhere, every time.
 Mobile learning became a fact, due to the technical accessibility and Internet communications.
 Many online classes, learning systems, university curricula, remote education, and virtual training classes are now part of the corporate education and use.